hemidactylus/flaskbiblio/README.md

 There is a nice **import script** to import from a formatted `csv` file: it proceeds in three steps, guiding the user through some of the inconsistencies and warning involved.

-> Develop this into an import/export feature of the app?

 If authors or books are inserted (or edited) with name (or title) very **similar to existing ones**, a warning is raised and the user is asked to confirm her intentions